zappascout/devil_notes-sources/docs/notes_12_devil.md

 languages JavaScript and HTML/CSS, plus the database language SQL above Python, but none of these can be used to defend a birdfeeder from squirrels or make a Shakespearean insult generator.
-Among general-purpose languages only Java even comes close to Python.
+Among general-purpose languages only Java comes close to Python.

 ###261
 =="*Is it possible to smear paint on the wall without creating